Jacobo149/FLIXX-APP/README.md

 - Search for a specific film via the search bar

 ## How to Run

 Application deployed to Netlify.
 Click the link below.

 <a href="https://phenomenal-sunflower-087d60.netlify.app/" target="_blank">SKADS-APP</a>

+## Bugs
+Netlify deployment does not allow "TV Shows" to pop up.
+For the full experience, follow the steps below:
+- Download the repo to the local computer
+- Open in VSCode
+- Run live server extension to open website